Enrique1987/databricks/01_01_Data_Enginner_Associate/Data-Enginner-Associate-Theorie.md

 create apply UDF, register the function as a UDF.
 This serializes the function and sends it to executors to be able to transofrm DataFrame records.

 `first_letter_udf = udf(first_letter_function)`

+So once you create a UDF functions you would pass from a Python function to a Pyspark function

 ```